pepol/api/README.md

-# api
+# databuddy-api
-Collection of all APIs
+API definitions for DataBuddy